privcount/privcount/doc/CounterDefinitions.markdown

 checked when a Circuit ends.

 The activity thresholds are:
-* Entry Circuits: 8 or more Cells were transmitted over the Circuit.
+* Origin, Entry, Mid, End, and SingleHop Circuit positions: 8 or more Cells were transmitted over the Circuit.
 Uses the sum of Inbound and Outbound Cells.
+* Intro and Rend Circuit positions: The circuit meets the 8 cell threshold, and both the client and service are connected to the relay.
+* Exit, Dir, and HSDir Circuits: 1 or more Streams were opened on the Circuit.
+Relays can't distinguish between Exit and Dir circuits until a stream opens on the circuit.
+So all Exit, Dir, and HSDir Circuits are considered active.
+(Use the End position counters to find inactive, unused circuits.)
-* Entry ClientIPs: 1 or more active Entry Circuits closed in this rotation period.
+* Entry ClientIP counters: 1 or more active Entry Circuits closed in this rotation period.
 If a client does not close any circuits, it is not counted.
 If a client only closes inactive circuits, it is inactive.

-* Exit Circuits: 1 or more Streams ended on the Circuit.
+### Hidden Service Versions U/2/3

+Intro and Rend Circuits can have Hidden Service Version 2, 3, or U (unknown).

+The Hidden Service Version is always known for HSDir circuits.

 ### Stream Port